Fosters Freeze: History

 El Pollo Loco signed a master franchise contract with Fosters Freeze in 1994, allowing service of Fosters Freeze soft-serve ice cream in El Pollo Loco locations.
 In 2002, 163 El Pollo Loco locations sold Fosters Freeze products, and their overall sales increased by three to six percent.
 The contract ended in 2014.

 The historical significance of Fosters Freeze restaurants attracts patrons and has united community members to preserve them.
 In 2006, residents of Menlo Park presented their city council a petition with about 400 signatures to prevent the demolition of their local Fosters, although it finally closed in 2015.
 The Santa Cruz location is listed in the city's historic building survey.

 In 2015, a restaurant franchise investment group formed for the purpose (Fosters Freeze International LLC) and led by a former franchisee (Kishan Patel) bought Fosters Freeze.
 It modernized the brand and operations; sales have increased every year since then.
 As of 2021, the company plans to add locations for the first time since 2006.
+In January 2025, the owners of Fosters Freeze formed a new company, Mesh Brands, as the home of Fosters Freeze and ten other restaurant brands.

 In November 2024, Fosters Freeze opened its first location outside of California just outside of Thomson, Georgia, which is situated inside a TA Express travel center off Interstate 20.

-As of November 2025, there are 59 Fosters Freeze locations: 58 in California and the aforementioned location in Georgia.
+As of May 2026, there are 58 Fosters Freeze locations: 55 in California and 3 in Georgia.